 - C2.1 WCBA shall be the weight of the centerboard or drop keel.
-Where there is more than one board the weight of the additional board shall be recorded as WCBB. - C2.2 For each retractable appendage the percentage of the span remaining outside of the hull when the appendage is fully raised shall be recorded with 1.0 meaning that the appendage remains fully extended. - C2.3 For each appendage rotating about single transverse axis a maximum angle of rotation shall be recorded. - C2.4 The presence of a movable trim tab shall be recorded.
+Where there is more than one board the weight of the additional board shall be recorded as WCBB. - C2.2 CBDA shall be the vertical distance through which the center of gravity of the centerboard or drop keel can be lowered.
+When there is more than one board the figure for the additional board shall be recorded as CBDB. - C2.3 For each appendage rotating about a single transverse axis a maximum angle of rotation shall be recorded. - C2.4 The presence of a movable trim tab shall be recorded.